 Test and experiment: 8 video metrics to study

 Creating a video is only the first step.
-You also need to monitor your video marketing performance to see what is working and what is not.
-For starters, experiment with different time slots for each video as well as different marketing channels.
+You also need to monitor your video marketing performance to see what works and is not.
+For starters, experiment with different time slots for each video and marketing channel.

-Be sure to have a reliable analytics platform in place to take ideas and insights from.
+Be sure to have a reliable analytics platform from which to take ideas and insights.
 Many tools like Hippo Video and Wistia can give you unique insights into your video marketing analytics—depending on where you have posted the video content.

-But to be able to make sense of numbers, you first need to have a clear idea about the metrics you want to track.
+But to make sense of numbers, you first need to understand the metrics you want to track clearly.
 Here is an insight into the right video-specific metrics to measure so that you know you are investing the marketing budget money in the right places: